raymondwinarto/email-service/README.md

     - inspector is available - vs code debugger can be used
   - `npm start` will run as `prod` environment
     - payload validation will not contain the detail validation error, only showing 400 Bad Request
-    - log will not be printed with easy to read format
+    - log will not be printed with easy to read format to allow easy parsing (in JSON)

 ## Deployment to Heroku